srujan0403/GDP2_Project_Group3/Daily Updates.md

 Tried with new model to detect grocery images but facing errors.
 Looking into the errors

 ###### Sindhuja Vilipala
-Treied with keras model with different approaches to classify the image.
+Tried with keras model with different approaches to classify the image.

+###### Srujan Kumar Reddy Yeruva
+Building a new model with PyTorch library.